Pulmonary hypertension

 Lifestyle changes may help improve pulmonary hypertension symptoms.
 Try these tips:

 • Eat healthy.
 Eat a healthy diet rich in whole grains, fruits and vegetables, lean meats, and low-fat dairy products.
 Try to stay away from saturated fat, trans fat and cholesterol.
-Limit salt.
+Use less salt.

 • Stay as active as possible and manage weight.
-Even mild forms activity might be too exhausting for some people who have pulmonary hypertension.
+Even mild forms of activity might be too exhausting for some people who have pulmonary hypertension.
 For others, moderate exercise, such as walking, might be helpful — especially when done during oxygen therapy.
-Your health care team can help you plan an appropriate exercise program.
+Your healthcare team can help you plan an appropriate exercise program.

 • Don't smoke.
-If you smoke, the most important thing you can do for your heart and lungs is to stop.
-If you need support quitting, ask your health care team for treatment that can help.
+If you smoke, quit.
+If you need help, ask your healthcare team for treatment that can help.
 Avoid secondhand smoke too, if possible.

 • Get plenty of rest.
 Resting can reduce tiredness related to pulmonary hypertension.